bramley/phplist-plugin-oauth2/README.md

 ## Version history ##

     version         Description
-    1.1.2+20221110  Remove Psr/Container package so that the version included with Common Plugin will be used 1.1.1+20221110  Add configuration setting to control using OAuth2 when sending emails 1.1.0+20221109  Use OAuth2 with phpmailer
+    1.1.3+20221110  Allow IMAP mailbox/folder to be configurable Run processbouncesoauth2 page as a remote page 1.1.2+20221110  Remove Psr/Container package so that the version included with Common Plugin will be used 1.1.1+20221110  Add configuration setting to control using OAuth2 when sending emails 1.1.0+20221109  Use OAuth2 with phpmailer